 From the European-influenced colonial buildings and cobblestone streets of Old San Juan to the lavish resorts, stylish restaurants and trendy nightclubs on Playa Isla Verde, San Juan has all the ingredients for a perfect vacation.
 It’s safe, friendly and accessible, and it’s oozing with culture, creativity and Caribbean sizzle.

-Yes, you should definitely add San Juan to your travel wish list – but only if you like visiting awesome places.
+Yes, you should definitely add San Juan to your travel wish list.

 Have you visited San Juan?
 What did you think?

-Share your feedback and travel tips in the comments section below!
+Share your feedback and travel tips in the comments section below.
+Our readers thank you!